DM-MVP/vouch/app/README.md

 this app walks through a three step process to "Vouch" a user.

 Step 1: Connect Wallet
-Step 2: SignIn with X
+Step 2: SignIn with Social Account
 Step 3: Vouch Wallet

 ## Stack